stack4ops/cibuild/README.md

 ---

-### Release Stage
+### Release Run

-The release stage assembles the final multi-platform OCI image index from the per-platform build artifacts, signs it with cosign, and copies it to additional tags and optional mirror registries.
+The release run assembles the final multi-platform OCI image index from the per-platform build artifacts, signs it with cosign, and copies it to additional tags and optional mirror registries.

 #### General Release Settings